 - 701. For the protection of crew members, the vessel shall have on board suitable protective equipment consisting of aprons, gloves with long sleeves, boots, coveralls of chemical-resistant material, and chemical safety goggles or face shields or both.
 And, the quantity to be supplied is to be at least two sets. - 702.
-Eyewasher and safety showers are to be provided near the manifold for loading absorbent and unloading CO2 and the process fluid transfer pump.
+Eyewasher and safety showers are to be provided near the manifold for loading absorbent.
 If several manifolds are installed on the same deck, one could be installed if the manifold can be easily accessed to eyewasher and safety shower from the manifold.
+(2024)